canonical/kafka-operator/docs/how-to/h-benchmark.md

 Optionally, it is possible to clean the current benchmark data using:

+### Clean-up

+To return the cluster to its original state, run:

 ```
 juju run kafka-benchmark/leader cleanup
 ```

-That will return the Apache Kafka benchmark charm to its original condition.